IST356M001SP25/assignment-03-hackworth2026/reflection.md

 `--- Reflection Below This Line ---`

-I felt that I have grown a stronger understand of streamlit, and the correlating code.
-I feel that with the assistance of copilot I now have a stronger understanding of developing logical arugments to handle the parsing of data.
-I would indeed say that this was a more effortful task to complete compared to others assigments.
+I feel that I have developed a stronger understanding of Streamlit and the associated code.
+With the assistance of Copilot, I now have a better grasp of creating logical arguments to handle data parsing.
+I would say that this task was more challenging compared to other assignments.